 Once you have successfully uncompressed the tarball, you should generate a new keypair for whitelisting by Zilliqa Research:

 The first value from the ouput is the public key and second value is the private key.
-The public key has to be shared in advance while submitting the KYC form.
 The private key is required to start the seed node.

 Any number of seed nodes can use this key pair simultaneously.
 Hence, you only need to provide one key for whitelisting no matter how many seed nodes you will be operating.